aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to EXCEL via C++ or Online App" h2="PPS  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to Excel?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a convenient way to store and share presentations, but it is not suitable for editing.
+Excel, on the other hand, is a powerful spreadsheet application that allows users to create and edit data in a tabular format.
+Converting a PPS file to Excel allows users to edit the data in the presentation and use it for further analysis.

+<h2>How Aspose.Total Helps for PPS to Excel Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPS to Excel in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export PPS to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to EXCEL.
+This makes it easy to convert PPS to Excel within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}